 Then holding your wood graining tool in your dominant hand, start at the top with the bottom (or top) edge of the tool on the surface.
 Slowly drag the tool down in a straight line while rocking the tool back and forth at the same time.

-This definitely took some getting used to for me.
-I like to start on the top edge of the tool and roll it downward while also moving the entire thing down, but you can do the exact opposite as well.
+This took some getting used to for me.
+I like to start on the bottom edge of the tool and roll it upward while sliding down, but you can do the exact opposite as well.

 Luckily, glaze is super forgiving so if you don’t get it the first time, flatten it all out with your paintbrush and try again!

-The Best Color Combo to Use For a Faux Raw Wood Furniture Finish
+The Best Color Combo to Use For a Faux Raw Wood Finish

 Now remember, this is for a Faux RAW wood finish.
 If you’ve read my post The Ultimate Guide To Identifying Wood Types In Furniture you know that there are infinite wood types/colors possible if you’re going for just a faux wood grain finish.